-Tucked along Dubai Creek in Bur Dubai, the Al Fahidi Historical Neighbourhood (Al Bastakiya) offers a glimpse into the city’s humble beginnings.
-Dating back to the mid-19th century, this beautifully preserved area showcases traditional Emirati architecture with wind towers, coral stone houses, and narrow alleys that transport visitors to old Dubai.
+Tucked along Dubai Creek in Bur Dubai, the Al Fahidi Neighbourhood (Al Bastakiya) offers a glimpse into the city’s humble beginnings.
+Dating back to the late 19th century, this beautifully preserved area showcases traditional Emirati architecture with wind towers, coral stone houses, and narrow alleys that transport visitors to old Dubai.

 The Al Fahidi Historical Neighbourhood is a culturally important area of the city, in its location, and one of the oldest, which is located in Bur Dubai, close to the Dubai Creek.
 It was constructed in the late 19th century; its design is a blend of traditional Emirati and Persian styles: narrow lanes, wind towers (barjeel), gypsum walls, and courtyard houses adapted to the desert climate.

-Fun Fact: There is the popular Sheikh Mohammed Centre for Cultural Understanding (SMCCU) that can guide visitors, serve Emirati cuisine, and provide cultural questions and answers sessions that serve to help bridge the global and local knowledge.
+Fun Fact: There is the popular Sheikh Mohammed Centre for Cultural Understanding (SMCCU) that can guide visitors, serve Emirati cuisine, and provide cultural question and answer sessions that serve to help bridge the global and local knowledge.

 2. Sheikh Mohammed Centre for Cultural Understanding: Join guided tours and traditional Emirati breakfasts that give you a firsthand experience of local culture and hospitality.